disconnect3d/functions/README.md

 1
 ```

-## Notes
+## Notes aka how it works

+We keep a list of includes in [source.c](source.c).
+This file is then passed to GCC's preprocessor (`gcc -E` flag) so we get a `source.o` file that contains the content of all included headers (it is not really an object file).

+We also keep a list of missing functions in `missing.txt`.
+Those functions are not present in the listed headers.
+We fetch their declarations from `man` pages using `missing.sh` and create `missing.h` header.

+Later, we concatenate both files: `source.o` and `missing.h` into `preprocesed.h` file.

-Basically we just pass everything to `PyCParser` and extract all functions and arguments, as well as their types.
+Finally, we just pass everything (`preprocessed.h` file) to [PyCParser](https://github.com/eliben/pycparser) and extract all functions and arguments, as well as their types.

 Some syscalls are not in any standard C headers, so these have been added to `missing.txt`.
 The signatures are manually (pun!) extracted from the man pages.